What Is the Cost to Sell a House in Chicago?

 Housing trends in Chicago

-Days on the market, or DOM, is the number of days a property has been on the market from listing through having a signed sales agreement.
-It is an important data point for buyers.
-It provides a snapshot of the relative demand for a home in a particular region, state, or city.
+Beyond median prices, how quickly homes sell is an indicator of the market’s temperament.
+The days on the market, or DOM, is the number of days a property has been on the market from listing through having a signed sales agreement.
+It is an important data point for buyers, as it provides a snapshot of the relative demand for a home in a particular region, state, or city.

-In Chicago, the average DOM is 56 days.
-The average DOM in Chicago suggests a stable market for buyers and sellers.
+The average DOM in Chicago is 41 days, suggesting a stable market for buyers and sellers.

-Santiago Valdez is a HomeLight Elite Agent who sells homes more than 56% quicker than the average Chicago agent.
-He explains the Windy City’s market, “Chicago didn’t have the huge spike in pricing that some of the markets throughout the states.
+Santiago Valdez is a HomeLight Elite Agent who sells homes more than 53% quicker than the average Chicago agent.
+He explains the Windy City’s market, “Chicago didn’t have the huge spike in pricing that some of the markets throughout the states [had].
 The majority of the market has been fairly stable.
 There’s a lot of demand still because people find a lot of value in our market,” says Valdez.

 Start with a home value estimate